 We have a strategic disagreement with OSE’s Board of Directors.

-Lusvertikimab targets ulcerative colitis — a condition for which several other treatments are being developed by other biotech companies and pharmaceutical laboratories.
-We therefore have a clear idea of the total cost of the necessary trials: €500 million.
+Lusvertikimab is a treatment for ulcerative colitis, a condition for which several other therapies are under development at other biotechs and pharmaceutical companies.
+We therefore have a fairly precise idea of the overall cost of the necessary studies: €500 million.
+This figure is based on comparable market data.

-It would also be risky because it would concentrate all of OSE’s resources on a single product, effectively putting all our eggs in one basket, and impacting our Nantes research center.
+This strategy would also be very risky because it would result in concentrating all of OSE’s resources on a single product—indeed a standard requirement of investors—which would have a direct impact on the Nantes research center.

 As OSE’s founding shareholders, we do not support this strategy.